 Ballyhoura Mountain Bike Trails

 Ballyhoura Mountain Bike Trails, is the largest trail network of it’s kind in Ireland consisting of 98 km of trails including forest road climbs, tight twisty single track with loads of ups and downs, board walk, tight turns and technical rocky bits are guaranteed to leave you smiling.
-The trails range from the moderate 6 km Greenwood loop to the demanding Castlepook loop, over 50 km in length!

 Each of the loops are way marked in one direction and are laid out as ‘stacked loops’ with each loop leading onto the next and rejoining it on the way back.
 Read the detailed trail information signs at the trailhead to pick the trail suitable for you.
 The grading system used indicates the minimum level of fitness and competence required for each loop.